masonelmore/esi/docs/ContactsApi.md

 > []GetCharactersCharacterIdContactsLabels200Ok GetCharactersCharacterIdContactsLabels(ctx, characterId, optional)
 Get contact labels

-Return custom labels for a character's contacts  --- Alternate route: `/dev/characters/{character_id}/contacts/labels/`  Alternate route: `/legacy/characters/{character_id}/contacts/labels/`  Alternate route: `/v1/characters/{character_id}/contacts/labels/`  --- This route is cached for up to 300 seconds
+Return custom labels for a character's contacts  ---  This route is cached for up to 300 seconds

 ### Required Parameters